openstack/charm-deployment-guide/deploy-guide/source/app-ovn.rst

 .. warning::

-    The OVN charms are considered preview charms.
+    The OVN charms are considered preview charms, still in development.

 Deployment
 ++++++++++